BoundfoxStudios/alfred-ray-so-workflow/README.md

 ## Download

-Workflow is downlodable on the [Release page](https://github.com/boundfoxstudios/alfred-ray-so-workflow/releases)
+Workflow is downloadable on the [Release page](https://github.com/boundfoxstudios/alfred-ray-so-workflow/releases)